 5. Caulk regularly to protect against moisture.

 Caulk protects the parts of your house that may be exposed to moisture.
-It seals gaps where water might seep in: around showers, tubs, and sinks, and on the exterior of the house around windows and doors, foundations and driveways.
+It seals gaps where water might seep in: around showers, tubs, and sinks, and on the exterior of the house around windows and doors, foundations, and driveways.
 Vigilant maintenance of all the caulk will ensure that water won’t cause mold, mildew, and eventual rotting.
-Not only is water damage expensive to repair, but it can also cause illness, since some people are susceptible to mold that grows on damp drywall and other materials.
+Not only is water damage expensive to repair but also it can also cause illness, since some people are susceptible to mold that grows on damp drywall and other materials.

 6. Seal tile grout at least once a year, and clean it regularly.

 Don’t assume that the grout between your bathroom and kitchen tiles is waterproof.
 In fact, it’s not.
 You need to apply sealant to the grout annually, or run the risk of water seepage.
 I’ve torn out many a shower to find the wall behind it so badly rotted from water infiltration that it crumbled in my hands.
 As an added benefit, sealant helps protect the grout against hard-to-clean staining.
 Some types of sealant are more labor-intensive than others, so do your research to find out what will work best for your situation.
+Also read up on Remodeling 101: How to Choose the Right Tile Grout.

 7. Clear obstructions from the clothes dryer duct.